 This proves that many battles were lost during the Vietnam war.
 There were more, but hiding embarrassing losses is standard procedure in any military organization.
 This is shown in that documentary about the Battle of Ong Thanh, where survivors tell how commanders tried to spin that loss as a victory, while the loss of FSB Ripcord was hidden from the public until 1985, and the slaughter at Ho Bo Woods wasn't recognized until 2011.
 This list does not include most battles lost by the Army of South Vietnam, whose forces were supported by American firepower.

-Historical debates are common, but no sane person will claim that none of the 64 engagements listed here were losses.
+If attrition losses are important, the USA lost over 3600 fixed-wing aircraft in Vietnam, while the North Vietnamese lost only around 200, so who won the air war?
+Historical debates are common, but no sane person will claim that none of the 70 engagements listed above were losses.
 In contrast, the publication of this article is likely to generate more nominations from combat veterans.
 Wikipedia is often linked for details because it provides concise accounts with notes to sources.
 One can search the Internet for more information if they doubt what they read there.
 The point is that myths of American military invincibility may cause future miscalculations, and more lost battles.
 Ignoring these losses does great disservice to all those brave men who fought and died in these battles, as well as those now dying in Afghanistan.

 Ironically, the USA succeeded in Vietnam only after its military left.
 Billions of dollars in annual aid were no longer required, while American GIs were no longer killed or maimed.
 There was no Chinese communist takeover of the region.
 In contrast, traditional rivalries resurfaced leading to a short, yet bloody, war between China and Vietnam in 1979.
 Without the distraction of fighting a war, the Vietnamese government was forced to address economic problems.
 It recognized the need for foreign trade and the value of free enterprise and has become a capitalistic economic power.
 American corporations now operate factories in Vietnam while United Airlines has daily flights.
 Likewise, the USA will never win in Afghanistan until its troops come home.